neilbartlett/decimal-computation-schmid-1974/README.md

 # APL

-The apl directory contains apl code for the appendices from the book.
+The apl directory contains APL code from the appendices from the book.

-The code will run under Dyalog (test on 18.2 on MacOs).
-The code was modified slightly from the book to to use the thorn/format ⍕ which is the Dyalog equivalent of DFT.
+The code runs under Dyalog (tested on 18.2 on MacOs).
+The code uses the code style from the booka which does not use the dfn standard but rather the older APL style.
+To get it to run under Dyalog, the code was modified slightly  to use the thorn/format ⍕ which is modern equivalent of DFT.
 Note DFT was an APL/360 format command -- see https://dl.acm.org/doi/pdf/10.1145/585882.585894 for details.

 # Use

 Clone the repo and Dyalog RIDE dev environment.

 Create a linked namespace to read the code in (this assume a Mac change the slashes correspondingly for windows)
 ```